thutahw/tp/docs/DeveloperGuide.md

 and more user-friendly.

 ![AddAppointmentSequenceDiagram](images/AddAppointmentSequenceDiagram.png)<br>
-Figure X. Workflow of an `addappt` with the use of date set in the calendar
+Figure X. Workflow of an AddAppointment command with the help of CalendarManager

 #### 4.4.2.
 Current Implementation
 The `CalendarManager` class in the `Model` component contains an `AppointmentCalendar` object, storing the currently set `year`, `month` and `day`.
 Note that the `year`, `month` and `day` attributes may not necessarily be storing the present year, month and day.
-Rather, it is dependent on what the user set them to be.
+When a user sets the year, month and day, the `Logic` Component parses the user input and constructs a YearCommand, MonthCommand and DayCommand respectively.
+When

 #### 4.4.3.
 Design Consideration